-- NEVER fuel your boat in unsafe conditions such as suspended on a sling or in a situation that increases the liklihood of static discharge. - NEVER use homemade containers to fill your fuel tanks. - Fuel carried on-board outside of a fixed fuel system should be stored in an approved container or in a portable tank such as provided for outboard engines and be stowed safely outside of the engine or living compartment(s). - Shut down the engines, motors and fans prior to taking on fuel.
-Any ignition sources should be extinguished before filling the fuel tank.

-- Oil and fuel spills can be dangerous and can subject offenders to severe penalties - Leaking fuel is a fire and explosion hazard, inspect the system regularly.
-Examine fuel tanks and exposed lines for leaks and corrosion. - Close all ports, windows, doors and hatches. - Fueling should never be done at night except in well-lighted areas. - Always keep the fuel nozzle in contact with the fuel fill plate or the edge of the fuel tank opening throughout the filling process. - Allow areas where gasoline vapors could collect to be ventilated before starting the engine. - Wipe any spillage completely and dispose of rags or waste on shore. - Secure the fill cap tightly. - Portable tanks should only be filled while on shore, never on board the boat.
+- NEVER fuel your boat in unsafe conditions such as: suspended on a sling or in a situation that increases the likelihood of static discharge. - NEVER use homemade containers to fill your fuel tanks. - Fuel carried on-board outside of a fixed fuel system should be stored in an approved container or in a portable tank such as provided for outboard engines and be stowed safely outside of the engine or living compartment(s). - Shut down the engine, motors and fans prior to taking on fuel.
+Any ignition sources should be extinguished before filling the fuel tank. - Close all ports, windows, doors and hatches. - Fueling should never be done at night except in well-lighted areas. - Always keep the fuel nozzle in contact with the fuel fill plate or the edge of the fuel tank opening throughout the filling process. - Allow areas where gasoline vapors could collect to be ventilated before starting the engine. - Wipe any spillage completely and dispose of rags or waste on shore. - Secure the fill cap tightly. - Portable tanks should only be filled while on the ground; never on-board the boat.